mazetoken/smartMaze/README.md

 `npm run miner`

+- to stop the miner use Ctrl C

 _*Ignore warnings.
-If the miner is not working try `node-gyp rebuild`_
+If the miner is not working try `node-gyp rebuild`.
+Every time you close the command line and open it again, navigate to smartMaze directory and run `nvm use 10` first_

-More detailed tutorial and token description soon